What did Jesus say about money?

 My Financial Life

 This is always a tough subject for me.
-I guess since I grew up with meager means, I sometimes put too much value on net worth – this sometimes leads me to ignoring God in order to work to accumulate more money and “stuff”.
+I guess since I grew up with meager means, I sometimes put too much value on net worth.
+On the other hand, there are also people who believe that net worth is not as important as other factors such as happiness and life satisfaction.
+This is because people often equate having more money with more freedom and choices in life.

 Your Financial Life

-Are you sometimes caught up in this world’s view of success – or the fear of losing it?
-It is an easy trap to fall into if we are not careful.
+Are you sometimes caught up in this world’s view of success – or fear of losing it?
+For instance, do you find yourself worrying that you are not as successful as your peers?
+Or, do you feel you are not achieving your goals fast enough?

 Is Having Money a Bad Thing?